vnyvishwakarma/coding/1-problem/readme.md

 Important: first and second array should not be empty []

-Implmentation Language : Python, Go and JavaScript
+Implementation Language : Python, Go and JavaScript